pox/EndTheFUD/README.md

 Please feel free to add and improve by submitting pull-requests.

-Sources should be free (not behing a pay-wall).
+Sources should be free (not behind a pay-wall).

 It's okay to link the same source more than once if it applies to multiple topics.